Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

 We show results for the SMFs at redshifts from $z=6$ to $z=14$ in Fig.~\ref{fig:SMF}.
 The stellar masses are corrected for numerical resolution as described in Sect.~\ref{subsec:Resolution_correction}.
 Additionally, we plot the Schechter function fits \cite[]{1976Schechter} of the SMF from \citetalias{2023Kannan-MTNG} as a further $\Lambda$CDM reference, cf. Sect.~\ref{subsec:Resolution_correction}.
 This provides not only a more accurate baseline, but is also used as a reference for comparison to our CS-8 results at $z=14$, where no halos or galaxies were identified in our CS-10 and $\Lambda$CDM runs as mentioned above.

 We additionally indicate the median stellar mass of halos in the first 95\% complete halo mass bin (see Fig.~\ref{fig:HMF}), i.e. the typical stellar mass of galaxies within the least massive well-resolved halos.
 As galaxies with lower stellar masses are expected to be increasingly affected by the finite numerical resolution, this gives a rough indication of the typical minimum stellar mass of well-resolved galaxies.
-However, we note that this resolution limit is a more indirect approximation than that shown for the HMFs due to the scatter in the stellar-to-halo mass relation.
+However, we note that this resolution limit is a more indirect approximation than that shown for the HMFs due to the scatter in the stellar-to-halo mass relation (since the completeness criterion itself is based on a minimum \textit{halo} mass, which we associate with an approximately corresponding stellar mass by considering the median stellar mass of such halos).

-For comparison with observational \textit{JWST} data, we also plot the SMF estimates from \citet{2024Weibel}, \citet{2024Navarro-Carrera}, and \citet{2024Harvey}, and indicate the stellar mass of the spectroscopically confirmed, extremely massive $z \sim 14$ galaxy JADES-GS-z14-0 \citep{2024Carniani} in the lower right panel.
+For comparison with observational \textit{JWST} data, we also plot the SMF estimates from \citet{2024Weibel}, \citet{2024Navarro-Carrera}, and \citet{2025Harvey}, and indicate the stellar mass of the spectroscopically confirmed, extremely massive $z \sim 14$ galaxy JADES-GS-z14-0 \citep{2024Carniani} in the lower right panel.
 Where applicable, these values are converted to a \citet{2003Chabrier-IMF} IMF based on the factors given in \citet[]{2014Madau-Dickinson} to be consistent with our simulations.
 We stress that all shown observational SMF estimates are based on SED fits of photometric \textit{JWST} NIRCam \citep{2005Rieke-NIRCam} observations and therefore still currently subject to significant systematic uncertainty (see Sect.~\ref{sec:Introduction}).

 Notably, the SMF results from our cosmic strings runs are again converging with our $\Lambda$CDM results towards lower redshifts, so that all simulated SMFs are largely consistent at $z=6$.
 At higher redshifts, the CS-8 runs predict a significantly larger population of high-mass galaxies than the $\Lambda$CDM run and the $\Lambda$CDM reference simulations from \citetalias{2023Kannan-MTNG}.
 However, similarly to the HMFs, the SMFs from the CS-10 runs are generally consistent with the $\Lambda$CDM results even at higher redshifts, with only a minor difference at the high-mass end at $z=11$ and a statistically insignificant difference with respect to the Poisson errors at $z=12$.